 Create a more natural home inside and out with these cleaning tips, health & beauty ideas, and even a few tips for outside your home!

 1. Pull out the “oldies but goodies.”

 There’s a reason why just about every list of tips for natural cleaning products talks about lemons, baking soda, and vinegar.
 This powerful trio can clean just about anything, either on their own or by working together.
 Use them to clean everything from your kitchen sink to your bathroom shower.
-A few examples on how to use them include:
+A few examples of how to use them to make your own cleaning products include:

 2. Lose the furniture polish spray

 Furniture polish may make your favorite antique desk shine like new, but at what cost?
 The ingredients are so toxic that Medline Plus has an entire page dedicated to dealing with furniture polish poisoning.
 Just a few potential effects include blindness, skin burns, collapsed lungs, seizures, coma, and death.

 Yep, the same thing that makes your furniture all bright and shiny can actually kill you, your pet, or your child.
 You don’t have to sacrifice pretty furniture to stay safe, though.
 Just make your own polish out of beeswax and jojoba oil.